top of page

 9. Instructions for safe use (minimum requirements)

-For safe and correct use of the Youwell Platform:
+For safe and correct use of the Youwell Platform, the following minimum requirements must be met:

-• A licensed healthcare professional must prescribe and configure programs for patients.
+• A licensed healthcare professional must prescribe and configure all programs for patients.

 • Program configuration must remain within the validated module frameworks provided by the manufacturer.

-• Patient-reported data and indicators must be reviewed and interpreted by a qualified clinician.
+• Patient-reported data and risk indicators must be reviewed and interpreted by a qualified clinician.

-• Patients must only use programs explicitly assigned to them.
+• Patients must only use programs explicitly assigned to them by a clinician.

 • The platform must not be used as the sole basis for clinical decisions without professional judgement.